square/PonyDebugger/README_ponyd.rst

 Known Issues / Improvements
 ---------------------------

+- Dev Tools not appear to always load properly on Chrome Stable.
+First, try doing a hard refresh.
+If you are still having issues, try Chrome Canary or Safari.
 - Relaunching the client application requires you to navigate back to the main page.
 - Chrome Developer Tools shows some unnecessary tabs (such as Elements).